Scene Uncertainty and the Wellington Posterior of Deterministic Image Classifiers: Additional Experiment Details

 To train ensembles of standard networks and LQF networks, we used the same hyperparameters and procedure as for the baseline networks.
 The only difference is that each ensemble saw different data shuffling and a different 90\% fraction of the data.

-Test accuracy on the Objectron test set was 0.9607 $\pm$ 0.0015 for all frames and 0.9693 $\pm$ 0.0076 for only the anchor frames.
-Test accuracy on ImageNetVid-Robust was 0.7187 $\pm$ 0.0084 for all frames and 0.7207 $\pm$ 0.0139 for only the anchor frames.
-These test errors do not reflect the variation shown in Figures \ref{fig:emp_scene_entropy_distributions} and \ref{fig:emp_scene_entropy_distributions_objectron} for ImageNetVid-Robust and Objectron, respectively.
+Test error on the Objectron test set was 0.9607 $\pm$ 0.0015 for all frames and 0.9693 $\pm$ 0.0076 for only the anchor frames.
+Test error on ImageNetVid-Robust was 0.7187 $\pm$ 0.0084 for all frames and 0.7207 $\pm$ 0.0139 for only the anchor frames.
+These test errors do not reflect the variation shown in \cref{fig:spread_is_uncertainty}.